romanf-dev/actinium/README.md

 ready for flashing.

-Original tasks (task0.c and task1.c) are simple and written in C. However, since actor's are inherently 'async' writing them in C requres some efforts because of no async/await functionality in the language.
-The framework is designed for async actors so Rust is more suitable for writing them.
+Original tasks (task0.c and task1.c) are simple and written in C. However, since actors are inherently 'async' writing them in C requres some efforts because of no async/await functionality in the language.
 The Rust demo replaces 'controller' task (for the original 'sender').
 It interprets 'LED on' and 'LED off' messages as 'blink once' and 'blink twice' so it is visually distinguishable from C demo.
 To build the Rust demo